brianhigh/envh543/Rintropresentation.md

 - Exercise: Basic data analysis
 - Help

+## Learning objectives

+- Understand RStudio on a very basic level
+- Write and run a R script
+- Being able to survive cryptic error messages
+- Import and clean up data
+- Have some knowledge of data structures and packages
+- Analyse and graph data
+- Able to ask for help, and find help.

 ## Programming (Wikipedia)

 - Formulation of a problem that leads to a program